 When steel was first created, it was extremely sharp however it was prone to rusting.
 To combat this, stainless steel was created, which wasn’t as sharp but didn’t rust.
 In recent years, powdered stainless steel was created which offered the same sharpness as steel without the rusting.

 Due to its elemental composition, steel will rust no matter how well you take care of it.
 No matter how well you clean and maintain the metal, it’s going to oxidize and turn grey and the finish will slowly change.
 If water is left on the steel, it will rust even faster.
+Therefore, it is highly important to keep your knife dry and clean after each usage.
 There are different kinds of rust, however if you encounter orange rust, you’ll want to get rid of it as soon as possible by scrubbing it off.
 There is a lot to learn about when it comes to different types of rust, but in simple terms, grey rust is good and orange rust is bad.

 The science behind stainless steel is fascinating.
 Stainless steel remains stainless and does not rust because of the integration between its alloy elements and the environment.
 Most Japanese knives are stainless steel, extremely sharp, and hold an edge much better than European or mass-market knives, however stainless steel doesn’t get as sharp as carbon steel knives.
 A lot of Japanese knives are also made out of two outer layers of softer steel that cover its hard-core steel.
 The knives’ core is that the edge is made of.
 There are also some knives on the market that combine stainless steel and carbon, with stainless steel on the outside and carbon steel on the inside.
 This combination gives the knife great edge retention properties, with only up to 5% of the exposed surface area susceptible to rust.